mylabpcb/myCPU/pages/en/about.md

 ![Logo Uned]({{ site.baseurl }}/img/logo_uned.gif)

-I’m a Computer Engineering degree student at **UNED**, which is the public open university here in Spain.
-Sadly, I think I’m not a good student. -:) but I will try.
+At this moment, I’m a Computer Engineering degree student at **UNED**, which is the public open university here in Spain.
+Sadly, I think I’m not a good student. -:) but I keep trying.
 {: style="text-align: justify"}
-{% endcomment %}